-Given that your child would not be deemed to be Gillick competent, you have precedence over them in terms of whether your child becomes involved with the EPS.
-However, where children are not Gillick competent, we defer from seeking their consent to seeking their assent (i.e., the agreement of someone not able to give legal consent).
+If your child is deemed to be Gillick competent, they have precedence over you in terms of whether they becomes involved with the EPS.
+If your child is not deemed to be Gillick competent, you have precedence over them in term of whether your child becomes involved with the EPS.
+However, where young people are not deemed to be Gillick competent, we defer from seeking their consent to seeking their assent (i.e., the agreement of someone not able to give legal consent).

 If your child assents to become involved with the EPS, we will work with them directly.
-If your child does not assent to become involved with the EPS, we will work with them indirectly (i.e., by liaising/meeting with yourselves, school staff and any other services involved with your child/ their family, and by carrying out indirect assessment work with your child).
+If your child does not assent to become involved with the EPS, we will work with them indirectly (i.e., by liaising/ meeting with yourselves, school staff and any other services involved with your child/ their family, and by carrying out indirect assessment work with your child).